Neetish Kumar

 Neetish Kumar (Hindi: नीतीश कुमार, born 13 November 1997) is an Indian rower from Uttar Pradesh.
 He is named in the Indian rowing team for the 2022 Asian Games at Hangzhou, China.
 He competes in the men's eight event.
 He was part of the team that won the silver medal in the men's quadruple sculls at the Asian Games in Hangzhou, China.

 The Indian team consisted of Neeraj Maan, Naresh Kalwaniya, Neetish Kumar, Charanjeet Singh, Jaswinder Singh, Bheem Singh, Puneet Kumar and Ashish.
 Dhananjay Pande was the coxswain of the team.
 All the Indian team members are from the Indian Army and have trained at the Army Rowing Node facility in Pune for over a year.
 He rows the third seat in the eight.

 Early life

 Neetish hails from Mavi Khurd in Baghpat, Uttar Pradesh.
 His father served in the Indian army and he too joined the army.

 Career

 Kumar took part in 2022 Asian Games at Hangzhou, China, which were held in September 2023.
 He won a silver and a bronze medal as part of the Indian teams in the men's eight event.
 India finished second in the preliminary race and secured a slot in the final.
 In 2022, he was part of the Men's eight in the Rowing World Cup at Poznan.

-Domestic career

-In February 2023, he was part of the Services team that won the gold at the 40th Senior National Rowing Championships held at Army Rowing Node, Pune.